-Nurse Leadership - Warmth and Strength
+Leading With Warmth and Strength

 Published: 01 June 2020

-Published: 01 March 2016
+Published: 01 June 2020

 According to Sandstrom (2015), 'Both men and women do, in fact, demand more time and warmth from women in the workplace.
-We expect greater niceness from women and can become angry when they don’t conform to that expectation.”
+We expect greater niceness from women and can become angry when they don’t conform to that expectation.'

-Believe you have the right to lead – avoid undermining yourself with a lack of self-belief.
+Avoid undermining yourself with a lack of self-belief.
 Fear or hesitancy will not convey your strength.

 Janette Cooper is a registered nurse, currently working as a gastroenterology procedure nurse at Noarlunga Hospital.
 She has a Bachelor of Nursing, a Graduate Certificate in Health Service Management from Flinders University, and a certificate in Gastroenterology Nursing from The Queensland University of Technology.
 In 2012 she began a life coaching course with The Coaching Institute in Melbourne.
 It has allowed her to combine her two passions of nursing and personal development.
 She divides her time between gastroenterology nursing and promoting personal development and leadership by means of frequently published articles through Ausmed, leadership presentations and workshops and coaching health professionals wanting to develop their leadership potential.
 See Educator Profile